ItsAJ517/coding-journey/java/2025/July 2025/reflections-july2025.md

     Objects
     Methods

-I have applied these concepts in the program
+I have applied these concepts in the program 'BookRecommendations.java'.